 Hometown: Wetmore, KS

 Plans to attend: Washburn University

 "I was 12 when my mom was diagnosed with Multiple Sclerosis.
 Her main symptoms were severe vertigo and double vision.
 She then began to experience stomach sickness and weakness in her legs.
 I had absolutely no understanding of MS at the time.
 I remember being so scared for my mom and not knowing what was going to happen to her."

 "Multiple Sclerosis, an incurable disease, is an illness that most don't understand.
 Because my dad has suffered from the disease for 20 years, I've had to grow up watching him deteriorate and be forced to take disability payments, My mom has had to work many hard hours, most of which contribute to paying medical bills.
 This hardship has had a monumental impact on my life."

 Plans to attend: Missouri Southern State University

 "My dad encourages me to be involved in all activities I can muster because someone out there wishes they could be involved, but are helf back by disease.
 My father has taught me not to waste any opportunities for each one is a given right."

 "My educational goals include attending a four year university to achieve my BSRN and Nurse Practioner License.
 I want to be a neonatal nurse because I like helping people and love kids.
 Caring about others makes me feel good inside and I find the human body fascinating in how it functions.
 A career in nursing offers much diversity through a constantly changing atmosphere which will ensure a never dull moment.
 Multiple Sclerosis has influenced my decision to seek a career in the nursing profession."

-Hometown: St. Missouri Western State University
+Plans to attend: Missouri Western State University

 "Multiple Sclerosis has impacted my life greatly.
 My mom was diagnosed with MS when I was seven.
 I remember not understanding what was happening but being really scared because she was in the hospital."